jimcrayne/serverx/HACKING.md

 InteruptableDelay.hs - interface interupt a specific threadDelay

-	Originally invented to handle ping replies in a jabber server/console-kit hybrid.
-This could be useful in realtime servers etc as well and perhaps belongs in something like the async package.
+	Originally invented to handle ping replies in a jabber server/console-kit hybrid (presence).
+This could be useful in realtime servers and perhaps belongs in something like the async package.